-5.1.
+5. Condi ii (acoro unde este cazur) 5.1.
 For the development of the video projector presentation course 5.2.
 For the development of the The existence of the apparatus and equipment necessary for the development in optimal academic conditions of the works provided in the discipline file. seminary/laboratory/project Providing students with the laboratory guide in printed or electronic format.